IngridKJ/mpsa_newmark/README.md

 * Runscripts for all simulation examples.
 * Standardized model class setup for solving the elastic wave equation using PorePy.
   (https://github.com/pmgbergen/porepy).
-* Utility material which is used in the various simulations
+* Utility material which is used in the various simulations.
 * Additional material: We have included runscripts for separate space and time convergence analyses of MPSA-Newmark with Dirichlet boundary conditions.